Jagatheeswariravi/DeepDetectionNetwork/README.md

 # DeepDetectionNetwork

-Buildind a deep face detection model from scratch using tensor flow data pipeline and Fuction API along with the knowledge of VGG 16
+Built a deep face detection model from scratch using tensor flow data pipeline and Fuction API along with the knowledge of VGG 16